BETTY'S TRAILS

 The roots of this family go back to 1822 in Texas when Betty's ggg-grandfather James Bell and his brother Thomas came to Stephen F. Austin's brand new colony and founded the town of Bellville.
 Betty has 13 direct ancestors who were in Austin County prior to 1836 and many more who came shortly thereafter.
 Her last immigrant ancestor to come to Texas was Fred Smith of England who came about 1880 to Dallas.

 Husband Del was born in Bellville also.
 He grew up on a farm near Industry, Texas.
-Industry just celebrated its 175th anniversary.
+Industry recently celebrated its 175th anniversary.
 It has the distinct honor of being the first German settlement in Texas.
 The Meischen brothers came from Oldenburg Germany and settled in Shelby, Austin County, Texas in 1869.
 Shelby is only 4 miles away from our Retreat.
-Del's Haedge roots trace back to the 1840's in this county.
+Del's Haedge roots trace back to the 1850's in the area of Nelsonville, Austin County.
+Nelsonville is also where Betty's ancestor George Grimes received an original league of land.

 Alamo.jpg